Kenttra/MIST-4610-P1/README.md

 #2.
 Sort by positions in the data.
 ![Q2](https://github.com/Kenttra/MIST-4610-P1/blob/main/Q2)

-#3.Select all teams and sum up their total wins.
+#3.Selects all teams and finds their total number of wins.
+This is useful to see which teams are performing the best and worst at any given time.
+And the managers can decide whether or not they should trade.
 ![Q3](https://github.com/lwh12347/Mist-4610/blob/main/Q3.png)

-#4.Select all teams whose average points are above 80.
+#4.Selects only teams who score an average greater than 80 points.
+This query is useful for displaying scoring numbers across the league.
+This type of query is important for determining which teams perform at a certain level to show the general performance of the league while excluding outliers.
 ![Q4](https://github.com/lwh12347/Mist-4610/blob/main/Q4.png)

 #9.Select teams whose average points scored are higher than league-wide average points scored by all teams.